-“Do you know if the Plot Department are issuing anything?”
+“Are the Plot Department issuing anything?”
 Bea asked, all good sense incinerated in the white heat of optimism.

 “I know that, but—”

-“If you know that why are asking me?”
+“If you know that, why are you asking?”

 Bea stared at the grey, drab gnome in front of her.
 “It doesn’t matter,” she said, cursing herself for her own stupidity.
 “I was just wondering.
 Right.
 Well.
 Until next time, then.”

 The Indexer looked puzzled.
 “Until next time then, what?”

 But Bea had already made her escape into the city.